Motril

 Transportation in Motril

 On Ferryhopper, you can book your tickets from Motril in Granada to the North coast of Africa online.
-Find all the information you need about ferry schedules from the port of Motril, check our Map of ferries for available ferry crossings, compare ferry companies and book tickets with no extra fees!
+Find all the information you need about ferry schedules from the port of Motril, check our Map of ferries for available ferry crossings, compare ferry companies, and book tickets with no hidden fees!

 Motril ferry timetable